Two dead after crashes in Tararua and Hawke's Bay

 Meanwhile, one person died after an overnight two-vehicle crash near Hastings.

-The crash occurred on Elwood Road, Waipatu, shortly after 12.15am on Saturday.
+The crash occurred on Elwood Rd, Waipatu, shortly after 12.15am on Saturday.